 Question: The part where Talia's mother gets attacked and the doctor forgets to lock the cell, why did he need to lock the cell, and why did they attack her?
 Were there no other women in the Pit?

-New this month Answer: The prison had a very large male population.
+Answer: The prison had a very large male population.
 It didn't appear to hold too many women.
 Thus, though it is never stated in the film, she was obviously always in danger of being physically attacked or sexually assaulted by prisoners.
 Hence, her cell door needed to be locked.

 Question: So Batman rides the Bat-cycle into the alley in order to get to the Bat and fly away from the cops when he returns from exile.
 What happens then to the Bat-cycle?
 It doesn't seem like the Bat-pod has room to carry it and there's nowhere in the alley to hide it.
 Batman also doesn't set it to self-destroy (assuming that's an option as with the Bat-pod) so does he just leave it there?